gitanogama/ocpp-manager/Readme.md

 **What is a Shortcode?**

-A `shortcode` is a unique identifier that can be a charging station’s serial number or a newly created name.
+A `shortcode` is a unique identifier that can be a charging station's serial number or a newly created name.
 Make sure to append this `shortcode` to the OCPP endpoint.

 Once set up, the charging station will start sending heartbeat requests to the OCPP Manager.
 Within a few minutes, the charger should appear in the interface.